 Your Call is Very Important to Us – a Look at a Short Story

 Your Call is Very Important to Us comes from a general concept of ‘the world turned upside-down’.
-This short story was written for the third volume of The Longest Night Watch.
+I wrote this short story for the third volume of The Longest Night Watch.
 All of the proceeds will go to the Alzheimer’s Association.
 So that is, if we ever publish it.